huilin1990/huilin1990.github.io/_posts/2017-07-19-GreatLakes.md

 ### Distribution of C1~C4

 High correlation relationship is observed between **Component 1** and **Component 3**, which indicates similar source of these two components.
-Distribution of **Component 2** demonstrated the higher percentage of **autochthonous** fluorescence matter in Lake Michigan.
+Distribution of **Component 2** demonstrated more **autochthonous** fluorescence matter in Lake Michigan than Lake Superior.

 ![](\image\GL2017\C1-C4.jpg)